bitcoinjs/bitcoinjs-lib/README.md

 flow-typed install -f 0.27 bitcoinjs-lib@2.2.0
 ```

-These flow bindings are not maintained by the maintainers of this repository.
+**WARNING**: These flow-typed definitions are not maintained by the maintainers of this repository.

 ## Examples